Small Games of Chance

 Procedures for Student Organizations

-On November 27, 2013 Governor Corbett signed into law Act 90 and Act 92 of 2013 respectively.
+On November 27, 2013, Governor Corbett signed into law Act 90 and Act 92 of 2013 respectively.
 Act 92 relates more to the general amendments to local small games of chance law.
 Many of the changes relate to the operation of the type of game and to prize limits.
-Both laws take effect January 27, 2014.
+Both laws took effect on January 27, 2014.

 This document will provide you with information about policies and procedures that student organizations must follow in order to comply with this law.
-For additional information please visit this website.
+For additional information please visit the Pennsylvania Department of Revenue website.